Kim Pusik

-Kim Pusik (1075–1151) was a Korean calligrapher, military general, philosopher, poet, and politician during the Goryeo period.
+Kim Pusik (1075–1151) was a Korean calligrapher, military general, philosopher, poet, historian, and politician during the Goryeo period.
 He was a scion of the Silla royalty and a member of the Gyeongju Kim clan.
 Later he was the supreme chancellor from 1136 to 1142 and was in charge of the suppression of the Myoch'ŏng rebellion.
 Kim is best known for supervising the compilation of the Samguk sagi, the oldest extant written Korean history.

 Early life and background

 The Gyeongju Kim clan was a direct descendant of the last Silla king, Kim Pu.
 The clan seat (bongwan) name derives from Kim's great grandfather, a member of the royal Kim clan, who became the administrator in charge of the former Silla capital (renamed Gyeongju at the beginning of the Goryeo period).
 The first Goryeo king Taejo married into the Gyeongju Kim, and the clan played a leading role in early Goryeo politics.
 Three of its members were the officials of the first and second rank during 981-1069.

 Kim's father, Kim Kun, was an official (reached the junior 3rd rank) and a famous poet.
 When he was a member of an embassy to the Song court, he and the fellow envoy Pak Illyang published a collection of poems that made a deep impression on Song scholars.
 "The allusions in the poems were so intricate that the most renowned court scholars had to study them in detail before being able to understand them."

 The oldest son Kim Pup'il (? -?) reached the senior 5th rank in 1102, but these were the three younger sons, Kim Puil (1071–1132), Kim Pusik, and Kim Puch'ŏl, also known as Kim Puŭi, (1079–1136) that played an important role in politics and culture of Goryeo.
 Kim Kun died when Kim Pusik was about thirteen, and his widow raised and supervised the education of her younger sons.
 Later King Yejong rewarded her with a yearly allowance, noting in particular her merit in assisting each of her sons to pass the state examination.